jeffh/Hydrant/README.md

 ```
 @protocol HYDMapper <NSObject>
-- (NSString *)destinationKey;
+- (id<HYDAccessor>)destinationAccessor;
 - (id)objectFromSourceObject:(id)sourceObject error:(__autoreleasing HYDError **)error;
-- (id<HYDMapper>)reverseMapperWithDestinationKey:(NSString *)destinationKey;
+- (id<HYDMapper>)reverseMapperWithDestinationAccessor:(id<HYDAccessor>)destinationAccessor;
 @end
 ```

 These are the two primary methods for doing the data mapping work:

  - `objectFromSourceObject:error:` converts the sourceObject to a given object defined by each mapper class.
- - `reverseMapperwithDestinationKey:` produces a new mapper that can convert the returned object (from above) into the sourceObject.
+ - `reverseMapperwithDestinationAccessor:` produces a new mapper that can convert the returned object (from above) into the sourceObject.

 In short, `HYDMapper` is the protocol to implement how **any object can be converted to any other object**.
 Using a composition of mappers, we can produce an arbitrary schema to transform any object graph, such as JSON to Value Objects.

 This protocol provides a lot of flexibility and composibility for building parsing strategies.

-Of course, Hydrant comes with a collection of mappers for you to use.
+And Hydrant comes with a library of mappers for you to use.

 Building the Parser
 -------------------